Postville raid: Sholom Rubashkin

 On November 12, 2009, Sholom Rubashkin was convicted in federal court on 86 charges of financial fraud, including bank fraud, mail and wire fraud and money laundering.
 On June 22, 2010, he was sentenced to serve 27 years in prison and to make $27 million in restitution.

 On November 23, 2009, Sholom Rubashkin′s second federal trial on 72 immigration charges was canceled.
 After winning the financial fraud conviction, federal prosecutors dismissed all immigration-related charges against him.
 In its motion to dismiss, the U.S. Attorneys Office said any conviction on the immigration charges would not affect his sentence, writing, "dismissal will avoid an extended and expensive trial, conserve limited resources, and lessen the inconvenience to witnesses."
 Without that trial, it is unlikely that much of the immigration-related evidence gathered at the Agriprocessors site following the raid, or much of the key witness testimony, will ever be publicly revealed.

 On June 7, 2010, Sholom Rubashkin was acquitted in state court of knowingly hiring 29 underage workers at the plant.

-On December 20, 2017, Sholom Rubashkin's sentence was commuted by then-President Trump.
-Rubashkin had served 8 years of his 27 year sentence.
+On December 20, 2017, Sholom Rubashkin's sentence was commuted by President Trump.
+Rubashkin had served 8 years of his 27-year sentence.